-- Chengal (RC), with the company name Chenivesse, has (a major part of their?) vineyards in Vertus and Bergères-lès-Vertus in the Côte des Blancs.
-The range includes two vintage Champagnes, a cuvée of 50% Chardonnay and 50% Pinot Noir as well as a blanc de blancs.
+- Chengal (RC, Facebook page), with the company name Chenivesse, has (a major part of their?) vineyards in Vertus and Bergères-lès-Vertus in the Côte des Blancs.
+The range includes two vintage Champagnes, one is a blend of Chardonnay and Pinot Noir (40% Ch/60% PN in the 2012 vintage) and the other is a blanc de blancs.

 - Xavier Laluc (RC)

 - Wikipedia about this village in English, in French.